How can Simply You Nutrition help me?

 We believe you deserve the most quality and professional nutrition care, and that can only be found with a registered dietitian/registered dietitian nutritionist.
 Registered dietitians/registered dietitian nutritionists are food and nutrition experts.
 We have met the following criteria to earn our credentialing:

 Why is it important to work with a Certified Intuitive Eating Counselor?

-Intuitive Eating is a model guided by principles—not a diet driven by rules and regulations.
-It is imperative that this process be upheld and regarded with respect and not diluted by diet culture.
+Intuitive Eating is a behavioral model guided by principles—not a diet driven by rules and regulations.
+It's imperative that this process be upheld and regarded with respect and not diluted by diet culture.
 To ensure the integrity of the Intuitive Eating process, the originators of this approach created a standardized training and certification program for professionals.
-Certified Intuitive Eating Counselors are qualified to provide Intuitive Eating counseling, and we have met the following criteria to earn our certification:
+Certified Intuitive Eating Counselors are qualified to provide Intuitive Eating counseling, and we've met the following criteria to earn our certification:

 Why is it important to work with an Eating Disorder Registered Dietitian?

-Currently, I'm pursuing my Certified Eating Disorder Registered Dietitian (CEDRD) Certification and receive supervision from an iaedp-approved supervisor.
-When providing care to an individual in eating disorder recovery, I regularly communicate with the other members of the individual's care team (physicians, therapists, psychiatrists).
-I believe this communication fosters a relationship for the team members to work together and provide quality care to the individual in recovery.
+Currently, Sydney Cavero-Egúsquiza is pursuing her Certified Eating Disorder Registered Dietitian (CEDRD) Certification and receives supervision from an iaedp-approved supervisor.
+When providing care to an individual in eating disorder recovery, she regularly communicates with the other members of the individual's care team (such as their physician, therapist, and psychiatrist).
+This communication fosters a relationship for the team members to work together and provide quality care to the individual in recovery.

 What's the difference between nutrition therapy and nutrition coaching?

 Simply You Nutrition makes the following distinctions between "therapy" services and "coaching" services:

 Simply You Nutrition outlines the distinction between nutrition therapy and nutrition coaching to make the difference clear so you have informed consent.
 You're encouraged to find a local registered dietitian for nutrition therapy if you're out-of-state.